-Attention: Possible data loss - If you continue this procedure while I/O operations are occurring, the host application might lose access to the data because the storage is not accessible.
+Attention: Possible data loss - If you continue this procedure while I/O operations are occurring, the host application might lose data because the storage array will not be accessible.

 - 2. If the storage array participates in a mirroring relationship, stop all host I/O operations on the secondary storage array. - 3.
 Wait for any data in cache memory to be written to the drives.